Free Consultation!

 Energy production of solar panels: Everything you need to know

-A typical solar panel you might encounter in the UK has an output of around 390-430 watts (W).
-This measurement represents the power a solar panel generates under standard test conditions.
-However, real-world performance can vary due to several factors.
+A typical solar panel in the UK has an output ranging from approximately 390 to 430 watts (W).
+This figure indicates the power a solar panel can generate under standard test conditions.
+However, it's important to note that real-world performance can differ due to various influencing factors.

-But before we dive into which factors affect solar panel energy production, let’s quickly touch on how they actually work.
+But before we delve into the factors affecting solar panel energy production, let's briefly explore how solar panels work.

 How Solar Panels Work?